Why everything is earned, not given

 You need to be worthy of respect

 Not everyone is deserving of respect.
-There are those who are slimy, untrustworthy, and lying individuals.
+Some are slimy, untrustworthy, and lying individuals.
 These are what I would call despicable people.

-In order to be respected, we need to possess certain personality traits.
-Traits such as confidence, being honest, trustworthy are all vital in order to be respected.
+To be respected, we need to possess certain personality traits.
+Traits such as confidence, honesty, and trustworthiness are all vital to be respected.

 You need to be competent to be respected